Highly efficient microwave storage and retrieval using a superconducting chiral $\Lambda$-type molecule

-To study the practical performance of light storage, we compute the optimized storage and retrieval dynamics while considering the effects of dephasing and loss. $\gamma_{\phi}$ and $\Gamma_{m}$ take the same values as those used in Fig. \ref{fig:EIT}.
-We define the storage time as $\tau_d=t_{on}-t_{off}-5\beta^{-1}$, ensuring that the probe pulse is fully inside the medium.
-Fig. \ref{fig: storage_decoherence}(a) presents the time evolution of the probe pulse and the coherence of the metastable state for a storage time of $\tau_d=1~\mu$s.
-As the coupling light is adiabatically turned off, the probe pulse is mapped onto the coherence of the metastable state, demonstrating the EIT storage mechanism.
+The optimal control yields a function that explicitly depends on the shape of the input field to achieve perfect storage and retrieval.
+However, such a control function is rather complex and may require further characterization as well as compensation for potential distortions.
+To address this, we introduce a simpler EIT-based control protocol that can still achieve high storage and retrieval efficiency, while being more experimentally accessible.
+In this scheme, the coupling dynamics is governed by a hyperbolic tangent function, which adiabatically turns the coupling field off and on while the probe pulse is within the atomic medium, as shown in Fig. \ref{fig: 4}(a).
+By mapping $\eta$ and $\text{F}$ as functions of the adiabatic changing rate and the magnitude of $\Omega_{\Phi}$, the control parameters can be fine-tuned to achieve optimal performance (see Appendix \ref{AppendixE}).
+Fig. \ref{fig: 4}(a) illustrates the time evolution of the probe pulse with $\tau_s=200$ ns under the simple adiabatic control in the ideal system.
 Moreover, the retrieved pulse's propagation direction can be controlled by adjusting the phase difference $\phi_{on}$ of the turned-on parametric modulations.
-The left-propagating coherent field is calculated as $\hat{a}^L_{out} = \sqrt{\Gamma/2} ( \sigma_1 + \sigma_2 e^{+i\pi/2} )$.
-The results show that the controllable $\phi_{\text{on}}$ induces an effect similar to the use of different propagation directions of coupling light in atomic systems for controlling the direction of the retrieved pulse \cite{lin2009stationary}. $\eta$ and $\text{F}$ are plotted as functions of $\tau_d$ in Fig. \ref{fig: storage_decoherence}(b).
-The decay of $\eta$ is governed by the coherence time of the metastable state, with fitting results indicating a decay rate equal to $\Gamma_m$.
-However, $\text{F}$ remains near unity even in the presence of decoherence, suggesting that the retrieved pulse retains high phase coherence despite energy loss.
+The left-propagating coherent field is calculated as $\hat{\alpha}^L_{out} =-i \sqrt{\Gamma/2} ( \sigma_1 + \sigma_2 e^{+i\pi/2} )$.
+The results show that the controllable $\phi_{\text{on}}$ induces an effect similar to the use of different propagation directions of the coupling light in atomic systems for controlling the direction of the retrieved pulse \cite{lin2009stationary}. $\eta$ and $\text{F}$ as functions of $\tau_s$ are plotted in Fig. \ref{fig: 4}(b), showing trends similar to Fig. \ref{fig:2}(b).
+A small oscillation of $\eta$ as a function of $\tau_s$ can be mitigated by slightly tuning the modulation turn-off time.
+In particular, for $\tau_s\gamma\approx1$, both quantities drop significantly.
+This can also be understood from the fact that the pulse spectral bandwidth overlaps with the Autler–Townes doublets of the excited state induced by the coupling field, leading to absorption at the resonance peaks and manifesting as quantum beating.
+In this non-adiabatic regime, an Autler-Townes-splitting-based quantum memory approach may help mitigate this issue and may also be applied to our chiral molecule system \cite{liao2014all,saglamyurek2018coherent}.